Automatic Lunch Deductions Violate the Law Where Healthcare Workers Are Forced to Perform Work During Lunch Periods

 For people in the health care industry, particularly nurses with direct patient care duties, having uninterrupted lunches is often unrealistic.
 For example, nurses in hospitals are often expected to carry pagers or phones with them so they can be recalled during lunch.
 Their lunch periods are often interrupted by patient requests.
 Often the pagers won’t work away the hospital, so they need to stay close to their stations.
 Additionally nurses are often expected respond to emergency codes in the hospital.
 These requirements may make it rare for a break to be uninterrupted and off-duty.

-Where a nurse or other hourly employee performs during the periods that are subject to the automatic lunch deductions, they have a claim for back wages for those breaks.
-Breaks where work is performed or where they are interrupted should be paid.
-In Wisconsin, breaks of less than 30 minutes or where you are forced to stay on campus need to be paid.
+Where a nurse or other hourly employee performs during the periods that are subject to the automatic lunch deductions, they have a claim for back wages for those lunchtime breaks.
+Lunch breaks where work is performed or where they are interrupted should be paid.
+In Wisconsin, lunch periods of less than 30 minutes or where you are forced to stay on campus need to be paid.

 Employees bringing wage claims can claim wages going back two years, or three years if the violation is willful.
 In addition to straight time wages, you may also be entitled to overtime wages (for hours over forty in a week) and attorneys fees and liquidated damages.